chuyuanliu/heptools/docs/guide/optional/config_parser.rst

 ``<include>``
 --------------

 This flag allows to merge dictionaries from other config files into the given level and will be parsed under the current context.
-To include within the same file, ``.`` can be used as path.
 See :ref:`config-url-io` for details.

 .. admonition:: flag
   :class: guide-config-flag